How to Apply

 - During admission reviews, first consideration may be given to Arkansas residents.
 Highly qualified applicants from out-of-state are strongly encouraged to apply and may successfully compete for admission.
 The Program is committed to admitting and graduating qualified candidates from diverse groups.

 - Application deadline to the Physician Assistant Program for each class beginning in May is November 1.
-All necessary documents of applications must be submitted on or before November 1.
+All necessary documents of applications must be verified by CASPA on or before November 1.
 This will allow the admissions committee the necessary time to thoroughly review applications and give applicants a change to update documentation to be considered for the May start date.

 - Applicants are strongly encouraged to submit their applications as early as possible and then forward any updated information to the College of Health Professions Admissions Office as coursework becomes completed or additional direct patient care is obtained.